 How to Apply

-The online application will open on August 2, 2021 here.
-You can begin to collect the information you will need to complete the application and watch the video below for tips on completing the online application.
+You can start to collect the information you will need to complete the application and watch the video below for tips on completing the online application.

 - A detailed description of your project.